sts10/medic/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Clone down the repo
-3. If you'd list to check your passwords without sending any information about them over the internet, you'll need to [download the Pwned Passwords list](https://haveibeenpwned.com/Passwords), ideally via torrent\*.
+3. Optional: If you'd like to check if any of your passwords have been breached _without_ sending any information about them over the internet, you'll need to [download the Pwned Passwords list](https://haveibeenpwned.com/Passwords), ideally via torrent\*.
 Choose the SHA-1 version, the one ordered by prevalence.
 You'll need about 35 GB of space free to do this.
-4. The torrent downloads a `.7z` compressed file.
+The torrent downloads a `.7z` compressed file.
 Double click it to extract it to a ~22 GB text file.
 That's what this program will need to work with.

 \* If you're new to torrents, [Transmission](https://transmissionbt.com) is a decent choice for an application to download torrents, which apparently works on Mac and Windows.
 (Personally, on Kubuntu, I used [KTorrent](https://www.kde.org/applications/internet/ktorrent/).)
 Once you have Transmission or another torrent-handling application installed, click the green "torrent" button on [the Pwned Passwords site](https://haveibeenpwned.com/Passwords).
 Save the (very small) `.torrent` file to your computer, then open that file with your torrent-downloading software.
 You may have to click "OK" or "Start", but once you do you'll be (probably slowly) downloading hundreds of millions of hashed passwords.